juniors90/py-study-group/README.md

 (venv) $>pip install -r requirements.txt
 ```

-When you execute this command, ```pip``` will install all dependencies. ou can check what packages are installed in the virtual environment
+When you execute this command, ```pip``` will install all dependencies.
+You can check what packages are installed in the virtual environment
 at any time using the  ```pip freeze ``` command:

 ```